The Apogee to Apogee Path Sampler: The Apogee to Apogee Path Sampler

 as $d\rightarrow \infty$, where $Y\sim\mathsf{SGP}(b,V)$ denotes that $Y$ is a one-dimensional stationary Gaussian process with an expectation of $b$ and a covariance function of $\Cov{Y_t,Y_{t'}}=V(t'-t)$. \end{theorem}

 \cite{Ylvisaker1965} shows that the expected number of zeros over a unit interval of a stationary Gaussian process with a unit variance is: $\frac{1}{\pi}\sqrt{-C''(0)}$, where $C$ is its covariance function.
-Zeroes can be either apogees or perigees (a perigee occurs when $U(x)$ achieves a local minumum along the path), and these alternate.
+Zeroes can be either apogees or perigees (local minima in $U(x)$ along the path), and these alternate.
 Hence, with some work (see Appendix \ref{sec.prove.GP.corollary}), we obtain the following:

 \begin{corollary} The expected number of apogees of $\Dtil$ over a time $T$ is